 Neuroscience researchers caution public about hidden risks of self-administered brain stimulation

-tDCS devices are made up of a band that wraps around one's head with electrodes placed at specific scalp locations to target specific regions which transmit varying levels of electrical current to the brain to achieve the desired result, such as an enhanced state of relaxation, energy, focus, creativity, or a variety of other goals.
+tDCS devices are made up of a band that wraps around one's head with electrodes placed at specific scalp locations to target specific brain regions which transmit varying levels of electrical current to the brain to achieve the desired result, such as an enhanced state of relaxation, energy, focus, creativity, or a variety of other goals.
 Because tDCS devices are easily made from simple tools, the practice of self-administered brain stimulation by the lay community has grown in recent years.

 No comments: